 This page contains spaghetti casserole recipes.
 Add meat and or vegetables to spaghetti to make a great tasting casserole.

 Remove seeds and stringy pieces from center or squash.
 Discard.
 Cook each half of squash in microwave for 8 minutes.
 Will be VERY hot!
 When cool, use a fork to rake the insides of the squash.
-Will be stringy, like spaghetti.
-Add this to rest of ingredients.
-Mix together and chill to blend flavors.

 This is a great way to use up all the Spaghetti Squash in your garden.
 Also a great way to stretch your food bill.
 Cooks in the microwave so it won't heat up your kitchen in the summertime.